GregieBoi/DOCX-2-SEO/README.md

 }
 ```

 5. Enter the content section wrapper html code for the document.
-By default, this is set to <div><div></div></div>.
+By default, this is set to a div tag with another nested div inside it.
 If further styling is needed, you can edit the properties of each div tag as you see fit.
 The wrapper code must contain two div tags with one nested inside the other.

 6. Click "Save" to save the client.